 - There is a wide range of available Punches & stamping tools (see pictures at top of page and left), but what one needs depends on the work envisaged.
 Some, like strap-end punches, wad punches, crew punches and button-hole punches can be very expensive.
 Simple hole punches are cheaper.
 A simple belt, for example, will need an oblong punched slot (perhaps 1") for the buckle tongue to pass through, as well as normal belt holes (a No. 5 perhaps) and perhaps a shaped end (such as a 1" English point).
 If you have to buy these (new or second-hand) they should, however, last a lifetime if used properly.

 All leather is expensive and I use full-grain, vegetable-tanned hides (as used in the best quality English harnesses and saddlery), but these are some of the most expensive of all.
 Among softer leathers, Italian hides are superb.
+I have been very unimpressed by some soft Argentine leather as sold in well-known craft shops.
+It has little strength or resilience and is generally 'soggy', quickly losing its shape.

 In Britain, Abbey England or Tandy can advise on what hides would suit your project and which part of the hide would best suit your needs.